StevenVallarsa/stevenvallarsa/README.md

 <img src="https://github.com/StevenVallarsa/express-generator/blob/main/public/images/GitHubHeader.jpg">

 # Hello there!
 Thanks for dropping in.
-### I'm Steve, an aspiring software developer.
-I rediscovered my passion for coding in 2018 and am gradually taking flight as I:

-- absorb more knowledge
-- develop more skills
-- and learn to point myself in the direction where I can make the most positive difference in the world.
+### I'm Steve: Software Developer and Azure Support Engineer.

+After careers in graphic design, newspaper publication, sign making and manufacturing production, I reignited my long dormant passion for coding.
+Starting with some online courses, I ramped up my education by successfully completing bootcamps in C# .NET and in full-stack JavaScript web development, as well corporate training in Java.
+I bring with me a lifetime of diverse experiences that makes me an outstanding candidate to fill junior roles where I may be nurtured to quickly grow into more mid- and senior-level roles.
+With dual American and Canadian citizenships, I'm open to relocation in the American Mid-West and along the Hwy 401 corridor between Windsor, ON and Montréal, QC, with remote employment beig preferred.

 ### I have certainly sputtered more than fluttered at times during this difficult journey, but I take these following words to heart:

 >#### Life is long.
 And it isn't a race.
 >Steven Levitt -- University of Chicago Economist and co-author of *Freakonomics*

-## Elavator Pitch
-After careers in graphic design, sign making and manufacturing production, I reignited my long dormant passion for coding.
-Starting with a few online courses, I ramped up my education by successfully completing bootcamps in C# .NET, in full-stack JavaScript web development, as well training in Java.
-I bring with me a lifetime of diverse experiences that makes me an outstanding candidate to fill junior roles where I may be nurtured to quickly grow into more mid- and senior-level roles.
-With dual American and Canadian citizenships, I'm open to relocation in the American Mid-West and along the Hwy 401 corridor between Windsor, ON and Montréal, QC, but remote employment is preferred.

 ### CURRENTLY
-Working as an Azure PaaS Developer Support Engineer for Apex Systems.
+Working as an Azure PaaS Developer Support Engineer for Apex Systems, a Microsoft vendor.

 ## Tech Stack